hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-disaster-assistance-loans.md

       training of the PDC Departments may be necessary, and as a preventative measure to reduce potentially improper payments.
     Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: SBA is currently in the process of developing a new unified lending platform, which is heavily based on automation of the loan making process.
-    Mitigation_Strategy: app1_1
-  - Action_Taken: Completed
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: Corrective actions may include but is not limited to obtaining supporting documentation from the borrower, completing a loan modification, and/or adding clarifying comments to a file; corrective actions are to be completed within 15 days of the final improper payment decision.
-The SBA provides quarterly training to PDC staff on the causes and prevention of, improper payments.
-    Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: "Per Numbered Memo 22-04, the Disaster Internal Controls\
-      \ Division is required to perform quality control and quality assurance audits\
-      \ on an ongoing basis. \n"
-    Mitigation_Strategy: app6_1
   Confidence_Level: 95% to <100%
   End_Date: 03/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false